-In this tutorial, we are going to add a new user in MySQL and grant different types of privileges on a MySQL database.
+This tutorial will show you how to add a new user in MySQL and grant different types of privileges to a MySQL database.

 MySQL server allows us to create numerous user accounts and grant appropriate privileges so that the users can access and manage databases.
 Once you have MySQL installed on the server, you need to create a database and additional user accounts.

-In order to run the following commands, first you need to log into the MySQL Server with the MySQL root account.
+To run the following commands, first, you need to log into the MySQL Server with the MySQL root account.

 mysql -u root -p